 If you are a single-member LLC that is disregarded as an entity separate from its owner, enter the owner's SSN (or EIN, if the owner has one).
-Do not enter the disregarded entity's EIN.
-If the LLC is classified as a corporation or partnership, enter the entity's EIN.
+If the LLC is classified as a corporation or partnership, enter the entity's FIN.